 780-19 SHELTER ALLOWANCE

-A portion of the Temporary Assistance benefit payment is designated as a shelter allowance.
+A portion of the ATAPAlaska Temporary Assistance Program benefit payment is designated as a shelter allowance.
 The amount of the shelter allowance is 30 percent of the family’s need standard.
 Families responsible for shelter costs below the amount of their shelter allowance may have their benefit payments reduced.
 Families with shelter costs equal to or greater than their shelter allowance will not have their benefit payments reduced.

 780-19 A. SHELTER COSTS ALLOWED